phoenixrider12/Multi-VOLTA-Exploration-and-Dynamic-Map-Updates/Instructions.md

 ## Multi-Robot Exploration

-- For running exploration, uncomment the `move_base.launch` file from `volta.launch` so that move_base node also starts working.
+- For running exploration, uncomment the `move_base.launch` and `amcl.launch` files from `volta.launch` so that move_base and amcl nodes also starts working.
   ```
   roslaunch multivolta_exploration volta.launch
   ```